StryderDev/ApexStats/README.md

         -   Account level
         -   Battlepass level for the current season (assuming you have the badge equipped)
         -   Battle Royale and Arenas Rank
+    -   Also view just the current ranks of users
+-   View the current Battle Royale/Arenas Map
+-   Choose a random place to drop in the current map
+-   Choose a random legend to play